mrzjy/GenshinDialog/README.md

 ### Steps
 1. Get GenshinData from [Dim's project](https://github.com/Dimbreath/GenshinData), you could git clone or download the zip and extract it.

-**Note**: Search for yourself where Dim's project data is...
+   - **Note**: Search for yourself where Dim's project data is...
 (No longer in Github)

-2. Run extract_dialogs.py.
-This process results in 3 output files in "extracted_dialog" folder:
+2. Run extract_avatars.py.
+This results in 1 output file in "extracted_avatar" folder:

    - avatar.json: the parsed avatar information and descriptions

+3. Run extract_dialogs.py.
+This process results in 2 output files in "extracted_dialog" folder:

    - dialog.jsonl: the parsed Genshin dialogues
    - raw_dialog.jsonl: the raw Genshin dialogues (you can restore different dialogue branches yourself)

+4. Run extract_quest.py.
+This results in 1 output file in "extracted_quest" folder:

+   - **quest.jsonl**: the quest information (dialogues with quest context)

 ~~~
 // Command line